Frequent Asked Questions (FAQ)

 How can you tell whether a product is safe for sensitive skin?

-If repeated application to the skin of the flexure of the elbow does not lead to redness, swelling or itching the product can be assumed as compatible with your skin.
+If repeated application to the skin of the crook of the elbow does not cause any reaction the product should be suitable for your skin.

 What does non-comedogenic mean?